DakshMehrotra/Containerization-and-DevOps/README.md

 - Understand the architecture of Ansible — including the roles of the control node, managed nodes, inventory, modules, tasks, and playbooks, and how they work together in an agentless, SSH-based automation model.
 - Set up SSH key-based authentication between a control machine and multiple remote servers, and understand why this is essential for automated, passwordless server management.
-- Write and interpret Ansible inventory files (inventory.ini) to define and group managed nodes with connection variables.
-- Write YAML-based Ansible playbooks to automate real-world tasks such as package installation, file creation, and system information gathering across multiple servers.
 - Use Ansible modules such as apt, copy, command, and debug to perform common system administration tasks declaratively.
 - Demonstrate idempotency — understanding that running the same playbook multiple times produces the same result without unintended side effects, which is a critical property for reliable infrastructure automation.
 - Execute ad-hoc Ansible commands for quick, one-off tasks without writing a full playbook.